 Marty is still busily touring the nation’s concert halls and getting a great reaction from audiences up and down the country.
 His own show, “Born to Rock ‘n’ Roll“, in which he performs with his Wildcats has received wonderful critical acclaim, and has not only attracted his original fans, but a whole host of new ones who are just discovering the man and his individual brand of Rock n Roll.
 The show has acquired a cult status and is definitely one not to be missed.

-His first few releases on the Philips label issued at the end of the Fifties are now highly collectable, but some of his later releases can still be found if you look for them.
-Some rarities were included on the 4-CD box Set , A Lifetime In Music 1957-2019, this unique 4CD set, complete with a 28 page booklet is available at Marty’s shows and online at https://www.cherryred.co.uk/product/marty-wilde-marty-a-lifetime-in-music-1957-2019-4cd-boxset/
+Many of his releases on the Philips label issued at the end of the Fifties and early sixties are now highly collectable, as are those that followed on Columbia, Decca, Bus Stop, Magnet and KRL labels and not forgetting those rarities on Epic USA , Heritage USA and Philips France.
+Some were included on the 4-CD Box Set, A Lifetime In Music 1957-2019.
+This unique 4CD set, complete with a 28 page booklet is available at Marty’s shows and from the Merchandise page on this website .

-Check out the DISCOGRAPHY page for a list of Marty’s releases to date.
+Check out the current DISCOGRAPHY page for a list of Marty’s releases to date.

 Marty’s first releases failed to make the UK charts, his big breakthrough finally came with the release of “Endless Sleep“, which entered the UK charts in June 1958.
 It reached number 4 and stayed in the charts for fourteen weeks.
 It was a doomy, death-edged sort of song that seemed somehow suited to the moodiness that Marty put over on stage and television, and he became a sex symbol the length and breadth of Britain.